 Lake Drummond is named for a former North Carolina governor who had been an ally of Governor Berkeley of Virginia, but then chose the wrong side in Bacon's Rebellion in 1676.
 After the rebellion collapsed, the last words of Governor Berkeley to William Drummond were "Mr. Drummond, you are very welcome.
 I am more glad to see you than any man in Virginia.
 Mr. Drummond, you shall be hanged in half an hour."1

-The lake is one of just two natural lakes in Virginia.
-Mountain Lake (in Giles County) may have formed on Salt Pond Mountain by eroding a basin into an unusual structure in the Clinch Sandstone formation.
+The other natural lake, Mountain Lake in Giles County, even disappears at times.
+Mountain Lake may have formed on Salt Pond Mountain by eroding a basin into an unusual structure in the Clinch Sandstone formation.
 There, cracks in the sandstone have formed a depression allowing water to seep underground, etching a lake basin in the bedrock.
 Intermittently, the cracks are opened (allowing Mountain Lake to drain and be replaced by a meadow) or blocked (causing the lake to reform).

 At normal water levels, the lake is 6-7 feet deep and the surface is 18 feet above sea level.
-There is little topographic relief in the area; elevation drops at one foot per mile near the lake.2
+There is little topographic relief in the area; elevation drops at one foot per mile near the lake.3

 There's no obvious reason for one big lake to exist in the middle of the Great Dismal Swamp, which extended all the way to Back Bay/Albemarle Sound in the colonial era.
 There is no network of streams draining a watershed upstream and emptying into the lake.
 Lake Drummond is a high point in the middle of the remnants of the swamp.